-Appropriate courses taken during the summer session or intersession may be applied to a graduate degree program, provided the courses are approved in advance by the departmental graduate program adviser.
+Appropriate courses taken during special sessions or intersession may be applied to a graduate degree program, provided the courses are approved in advance by the departmental graduate program adviser.

-Enrollment in courses taken during summer session or intersession does not constitute admission to the university or enrollment as a continuing student in the university.
+Enrollment in courses taken during intersession does not constitute admission to the university or enrollment as a continuing student in the university.